- Explain how we use concepts, prototypes, and schema to organize information

 A category is a set of objects that can be treated as equivalent in some way.

-For example, consider the following categories: trucks, wireless devices, weddings, psychopaths, and trout.
+For example, consider the following categories: trucks, wireless devices, and weddings.
 Although the objects in a given category are different from one another, they have many commonalities.
 When you know something is a truck, you know quite a bit about it.
-Remember, the psychology of categories concerns how people learn and use informative categories such as trucks or psychopaths.
+When you think of a wedding, you have a good idea imagining what it might look like.
+Remember, the psychology of categories concerns how people learn and use informative categories like these.

-The human nervous system is capable of handling endless streams of information.
+Each day, the brain receives an overwhelming amount of sensory information.
 The senses serve as the interface between the mind and the external environment, receiving stimuli and translating it into nerve impulses that are transmitted to the brain.
 The brain then processes this information and uses the relevant pieces to create thoughts, which can then be expressed through language or stored in memory for future use.
 To make this process more complex, the brain does not gather information from external environments only.
 When thoughts are formed, the mind also pulls information from emotions and memories (Figure 1).
 Emotion and memory are powerful influences on both our thoughts and behaviors.

 In order to organize this staggering amount of information, the mind has developed a “file cabinet” of sorts in the mind.
 The different files stored in the file cabinet are called concepts.